seetadev/EthOps/README.md

 Plan:  Our vision is to carry out research on new models that incorporate technology and which aims at revolutionizing the water management practices around the world .
 The technology solution is designed specifically to address the needs of the water, health and environment eco-system comprising of civic bodies, water management units, hospitals, environment and health ministry, laboratories, citizens, R&D organizations and improve the operational efficiencies.

-Just in Time service Availability of city’s water records suffering from environmental issues across different stakeholder through secure blockchain network.
+Just in Time service: Availability of city’s water records suffering from environmental issues across different stakeholder through secure blockchain network.

-Record Management Quality documentation reduces the issues regarding implementation of water management policies.
+Record Management: Quality documentation reduces the issues regarding implementation of water management policies.

-Research Research laboratories can use the data for diagnosis of water borne diseases, suggesting personalized action to water treatment plants.
+Research: Research laboratories can use the data for diagnosis of water borne diseases, suggesting personalized action to water treatment plants.

-4.Web Application Cloud-based web application with a chat-based interface for quick water wastage attention.
+Web Application: Decentralized Cloud-based web application with a chat-based interface for quick water wastage attention.
 It can also be used for environment protection and steps to reduce the issues.

-Transparency Insurance agencies can utilize the data to provide customized house insurance plans to the customer.
+Transparency: Insurance agencies can utilize the data to provide customized house insurance plans to the customer.
 Ground water levels are at an all time low.

-Better Management Practices Journal of water usage records covering complete city history improve the policy implementation and help define stringent rules towards saving water.
+Better Management Practices: Journal of water usage records covering complete city history improve the policy implementation and help define stringent rules towards saving water.

 We are planning to develop a platform powered by ethereum and its key solutions having the following features: